-Mr. Burton J. Ahrens and Mr. D. Michael G. Stewart did not stand for re-election at the Company's Annual General and Special Meeting of Shareholders held on June 10, 2019.
-No new directors were appointed to the Company's
+Mr. Burton J. Ahrens and Mr. D. Michael G. Stewart did not stand for re-election at the Company's Annual General and Special Meeting of Shareholders in 2019, and in 2020, Mr. Rod Carpenter also did not stand for re-election.
+No new directors were appointed to the Company's Board in either 2019 or 2020 resulting in the Company's current Board of Directors comprising a total of six directors, five of whom are independent.